OWASP/owasp-mastg/Document/0x06g-Testing-Network-Communication.md

 Our test approach is to gradually relax security of the SSL handshake negotiation and check which security mechanisms are enabled.

 1. Having Burp set up as a proxy, make sure that there is no certificate added to the trust store (Settings -> General -> Profiles) and that tools like SSL Kill Switch are deactivated.
 Launch your application and check if you can see the traffic in Burp.
 Any failures will be reported under 'Alerts' tab.
 If you can see the traffic, it means that there is no certificate validation performed at all.
 If however, you can't see any traffic and you have an information about SSL handshake failure, follow the next point.
 2. Now, install Burp certificate, as explained in [Burp's user documentation](https://support.portswigger.net/customer/portal/articles/1841109-installing-burp-s-ca-certificate-in-an-ios-device "Installing Burp's CA Certificate in an iOS Device").
-If the handshake is successful and you can see the traffic in Burp, it means that the certificate is validated against device's trust store, but the pinning is not performed.
+If the handshake is successful and you can see the traffic in Burp, it means that certificate is validated against device's trust store, but the pinning is not performed.
 3. If executing instructions from previous step doesn't lead to traffic being proxied through burp, it means that certificate is actually pinned and all security measures are in place.
 However, you still need to bypass the pinning in order to test the application.
-Please refer to section below "Bypassing Certificate Pinning" for more information on this.
+Please refer to section "Basic Security Testing" for more information on this.

 ##### Client certificate validation